Robust Principal Component Analysis: A Median of Means Approach: Introduction

 The rest of the paper is organized as follows.
-In section \ref{formulation}, we formulate the MoMPCA, followed by detailed theoretical analysis under minimal and interpretable assumptions in section \ref{theory}.
-The experimental results is discussed in section \ref{experments}, followed by concluding remarks in section \ref{conclusion}.
+In section \ref{formulation}, we formulate the MoMPCA, followed by a detailed theoretical analysis under minimal and interpretable assumptions in section \ref{theory}.
+The experimental results are discussed in section \ref{experments}, followed by concluding remarks in section \ref{conclusion}.